calugj/platoon-cps/src/report/platoon.typ

 The authors of the paper correctly state that the the results hold within the assumption that the leader is immune to attacks.
 This is in general not true and a series of attacks that affect the leader can pose severe isues to this protocol.

-Some attacks will be discussed and tested on the result section.
+Some attacks will be discussed and tested on the results section.

 = Results and Discussion